 To calculate your vendor collection credit, add the amount in box 14 to the amount in box 15.
 If you file Schedule FR, enter the amount from Step 6, box 17 of that form (be sure to enter this amount as a positive number) and add it to the amount determined above (box 14 + box 15).
 Multiply the result by the credit rate.
 If the credit amount is less than \$200, enter the amount of the credit in box 18.
-If the credit amount is equal to or more than \$200, enter \$200 in hox 18
+If the credit amount is equal to or more than \$200, enter \$200 in box 18.

-23 Determine penalty and interest - If you are filing your return late or not paying the full amount due, or both, you owe penalty and interest, and cannot claim a vendor collection credit.
+Determine penalty and interest - If you are filing your return late or not paying the full amount due, or both, you owe penalty and interest, and cannot claim a vendor collection credit.
 Penalty and interest are calculated on the amount in box 17, Taxes due.
 The minimum penalty for late filing is \$50.
 For penalty information, see Penalty computation.
 Interest is due on any late payment or underpayment and accrues from the due date of the return to the date the tax is paid.
 Interest rates are compounded daily and adjusted quarterly.

-You can estimate your penalty and interest by visiting our Web site and clicking on Online Services, or you may call the Sales Tax Information Center to have a Tax Department representative estimate your penalty and interest for you (see Need help?).
+You can estimate your penalty and interest by using our online Penalty and interest calculator, or you may call the Sales Tax Information Center to have a Tax Department representative estimate your penalty and interest for you (see Need help?).
 Enter this amount in box 19.